Innovative Manufacturing Practices for an Environmentally Conscious World

 About the Author

 Heather Pelletier is the director of brand management at Sappi North America.
-She has been with Sappi for over twenty years, with expertise in engineering and operations as well as product development and marketing.
+She has been with Sappi for over thirty years, with expertise in engineering and operations as well as product development and marketing.
 She is now responsible for managing Sappi’s North American packaging brands and product improvements, in concert with the sales and marketing, manufacturing, and R&D divisions.